approov/quickstart-react-native/README.md

 # Approov Quickstart: React Native

-This quickstart is written specifically for Android and iOS apps that are implemented using [`React Native`](https://reactnative.dev/) and the [`React Native Networking`](https://reactnative.dev/docs/network), including any networking based on the `XMLHttpRequest API` so including `frisbee` and `axios`.
+This quickstart is written specifically for Android and iOS apps that are implemented using [`React Native`](https://reactnative.dev/) and the [`React Native Networking`](https://reactnative.dev/docs/network), including any networking based on the `XMLHttpRequest API` so including `axios`.
 Support is also provided for [rn-fetch-blob](https://github.com/joltup/rn-fetch-blob).
 If this is not your situation then check if there is a more relevant quickstart guide available.

 This page provides all the steps for integrating Approov into your app.
 Additionally, a step-by-step tutorial guide using our [Shapes App Example](https://github.com/approov/quickstart-react-native/blob/main/SHAPES-EXAMPLE.md) is also available.